NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 ## NuGet clients' authentication extensibility

-In the NuGet clients' the authentication responsibility is pushed to the private feed provider.
+For the various NuGet clients, the private feed provider itself is responsible for authentication.
-Specifically all NuGet clients have extensibility methods, that's either a Visual Studio extension or a plugin that can communicates with NuGet to retrieve credentials.
+All NuGet clients have extensibility methods to support this.
+These are either a Visual Studio extension or a plugin that can communicate with NuGet to retrieve credentials.

 ### Visual Studio